 - Change the water regularly: To prevent any rotting or bacterial growth, change the water every 2-3 days.
 This helps to keep the roots healthy and encourages strong growth.

 - Provide adequate sunlight: Basil needs at least 6-8 hours of sunlight each day to thrive.
 Place the glass near a sunny window or use artificial grow lights if natural light is limited.

-- Maintain proper temperature: Basil prefers temperatures between 60-75°F (15-24°C).
+- Maintain proper temperature: Basil prefers water temperatures between 60-75°F (15-24°C).
 Avoid placing the glass in areas that are too cold or too hot, as extreme temperatures can hinder growth.

 - Prune regularly: Pinch off any spent flowers or yellowing leaves to stimulate new growth and maintain overall plant health.

 Having problems with your indoor basil plants?
 Don’t worry, we’ve got you covered!
 Here are some common issues and how to solve them:

 - Pests: Aphids can be a nightmare for basil plants.
 To get rid of them, try spraying the leaves with a mixture of water and dish soap.
 You can also introduce ladybugs or predatory mites to eat the aphids.

 - Mildew: Overwatering can cause mildew to form on your basil leaves.
 To prevent this, make sure your plants have good air circulation and avoid splashing water on the leaves.
 If mildew does appear, remove the affected leaves and adjust your watering routine.